 Several Democrats -- Arizona Sen. Kyrsten Sinema, Alabama Sen. Doug Jones and West Virginia Sen. Joe Manchin -- joined nearly all the Republicans in confirming Barr.

 Barr, 68, served as attorney general under the late President George H.W.
 Bush in the early 1990s.
 A Republican, he is a lawyer with Kirkland & Ellis in Washington, D.C.

 Former Attorney General Jeff Sessions resigned from the post in 2018, and Matthew Whitaker was named acting attorney general.

-From his time at the CIA to what he’s said about the Russia investigation, read on for five things to know about the respected attorney.
+Read on for five things to know about the respected attorney.